malcles/MinitreeFitter/README.md

    - git remote -v            /// gets the info of the remote github dir, useful to get the ALIAS of these directories
         	                    /// (the first name is probably origin, second one is probably minitreeFork)
    - git push ALIAS BRANCH (to push your snapshot, BRANCH probably master)
-2. fetching from remote dir
+2. fetching from remote dir or pull:
    - git fetch ALIAS BRANCH
+   - git pull ALIAS BRANCH
 3. ask for a pull request:
    - git push minitreeFork master
    - ask for pull request on the web